-A Docker registry is a locally-hosted registry that replaces the need to pull from a public registry to get images.
-Kolla can function with or without a local registry, however for a multinode deployment some type of local registry is recommended.
-Only one registry instance needs to be deployed, although HA features exist for registry services.
+A Docker registry is a locally hosted registry that replaces the need to pull from the Docker Hub to get images.
+Kolla can function with or without a local registry, however for a multinode deployment some type of registry is mandatory.
+Only one registry must be deployed, although HA features exist for registry services.